Shamma Friedman: Research

-Friedman has published over one hundred and fifty articles in the field of Talmudic philology and source criticism, and Hebrew and Aramaic Linguistics, as well as seven books.
-In his research, Friedman has been a pioneer in the writing of critical commentaries to consecutive sugyot to complete chapters of Talmud.
-Friedman’s scholarship is primarily a study of the talmudic material through an internal comparative approach contrasting literary forms, language and concepts found throughout talmudic literature.
-In 1977, in his now classic study, “Al Derekh Heker Hasugya,” and following studies he emphasized the almost universal relative lateness of the Aramaic ‘give and take’ stated anonymously in the talmudic sugya.
+Friedman has published over 150 articles in the fields of Talmudic philology and source criticism, as well as Hebrew and Aramaic Linguistics, and has authored seven books.
+In his research, Friedman has been a pioneer in the writing of critical commentaries, from the analysis of an individual sugya (passage) to complete chapters of Talmud.
+Friedman’s scholarship is primarily a study of the talmudic material through an internal comparative approach, contrasting literary forms, language, and concepts found throughout talmudic literature.
+In 1977, in his now classic study, “Al Derekh Heker Hasugya,” and following studies, he emphasized the almost universal relative lateness of the Aramaic ‘give and take’ stated anonymously in the talmudic sugya.

-In his scholarship, Friedman has highlighted the creative literary intervention of the transmitters of talmudic texts which is represented in all the historical layers of the Talmud and reaches its greatest expression in the Babylonian Talmud.
-For example, in his detailed analyses of Mishnah and Tosefta parallels, in a series of articles and in his book, Tosefta Atiqta, Friedman has argued that for specific examples the Tosefta version of a tradition is earlier than its later reworked Mishnah parallel.
+In his scholarship, Friedman has highlighted the creative literary intervention of the transmitters of talmudic texts, which is represented in all the historical layers of the Talmud and reaches its greatest expression in the Babylonian Talmud.
+For example, in his detailed analyses of Mishnah and Tosefta parallels, in a series of articles and in his book, Tosefta Atiqta, Friedman has argued that for specific examples, the Tosefta version of a tradition is earlier than its later reworked Mishnah parallel.
 According to this thesis, select Tosefta traditions may preserve the ‘raw’ material from which later Mishnah traditions were fashioned.
 Regarding baraitot found both in tannaitic collections and in the Talmuds, Friedman has argued that the parallel baraitot show the degree to which Tosefta baraitot were transformed in the Babylonian Talmud and to a lesser extent the Palestinian during the process of transmission from their original tannaitic literary contexts to their later amoraic and post-amoraic contexts.
 Friedman has also authored numerous studies on the literature of the Rishonim, especially on the contributions of Rashi and Rambam.
 Furthermore, Friedman consistently provides a framework for highlighting how critical understandings of the Talmud provide important insights into the interpretive contributions of the Rishonim.